Struggling to connect with your teenager?

 What can I expect each week?

 When you arrive, you'll meet the other young people in a room and we'll do a quick 'check-in.'
 You can share how you're feeling or what your day was like…it's just a way to get comfortable and ready for the group.
 You’ll then participate in a learning hour, covering the same theme that your parent next door will be learning about.
-WE’ll do this in an engaging and interesting way…there won’t be a powerpoint in sight!
-Next, we'll have a movement class – a fun way to de-stress and connect with your body.
+We’ll do this in an engaging and interesting way…there won’t be a powerpoint in sight!
+Next, we'll have a movement session – a fun way to de-stress and connect with your body.
 Remember you won’t be alone and there will be other young people there in the same boat as you.
-Also don’t forget to wear your gym gear!
+Also don’t forget to wear your trainers!

 What if I don’t want to participate in the group movement?